Putin gas cutoff shakes up Europe at little cost to Kremlin

-The decision to end gas shipments sent a chill through officials wondering how their utility companies will heat homes and generate electricity next winter but cost Russia very little revenue.
-Both Poland and Bulgaria are relatively minor customers who were about to end their contracts at the end of the year anyway, giving Putin maximum disruption of what he regards as a hostile alliance for only minimal costs.
+The cutoff sent a chill through EU officials wondering how their utility companies will heat homes and generate electricity next winter.
+Putin got maximum disruption of what he regards as a hostile alliance for minimal costs because Poland and Bulgaria are relatively minor customers who were about to end their contracts at year’s end anyway.

 Poland’s entire gas import was only 10 billion cubic meters per year, out of total European imports of 155 billion from Russia.
 Gas in roughly that amount is already flowing to Poland from other European countries pitching in to help.